sampsyo/cs6120/content/blog/2019-10-23-profile-guided-code-layout/index.md

 To build a Bril profiler, I first extended the parser to create an annotated JSON representation of the program.
-I introduced a new `"block"` key for every instruction, denoting which basic block each instruction belongs to, and a `"line"` key, denoting the line number of the instruction (ignoring whitespace).
+I introduced a new `"block"` key for every instruction, denoting which basic block each instruction belongs to, and a `"line"` key, denoting the line number of the instruction (ignoring whitespace) in Bril's JSON representation.
+In other words, "line" points to the index of the instruction in the program.
+The first instruction in the first function is `1`, the second is `2`, and so on.
 I then extended the interpreter to accept profiling data in the form of a line-separated list of command-line arguments.
-It then runs on each input, tracking function calls and basic block changes.
+It then passes each line of the profiling data to the program, tracking function calls and basic block changes.
 The profiler returns a JSON representation of the weighted call and control flow graphs.
 The format of the profiling output is shown below.

 ```
 {